Managing environmental hazards.

 We take pride in our reputation for responding quickly to emergencies and in our ability to identify problems, develop solutions, and facilitate communication at every level.
 Cookie-cutter approaches don't work for a client base as diverse as ours.
 We listen.
 We understand each client's unique needs and issues.
 We draw from broad experience with the complexities of environmental issues and regulatory compliance, and integrate the multi-discipline staff expertise and capabilities needed.
 Then we collaborate with the client team to develop and manage comprehensive programs for their sites, building, and occupants.

-SPOTTLIGHT on Fire and Water
+SPOTTLIGHT on Engineering

 The headquarters of Spotts, Stevens and McCoy at 1047 North Park Road in Wyomissing, is expected to be the new home of the First Presbyterian Church in Reading.
 The church, founded in 1814, plans to lease space to SSM after purchasing the building from the consulting firm.